Airship of Clonmacnoise: Sources and analogues

 The details with which the original story in the annals were progressively embellished appealed to the medieval, and especially medieval Irish, love of miracles, marvels, and inversions of reality.
-The Celticist Proinsias Mac Cana instanced other Irish stories which, like the air ship legend, explore "the relationship between the natural and the supernatural, between this and the other world, together with the ambiguities and relativities of time and space which were implicit in their interaction".
+The Celticist Proinsias Mac Cana instanced other Irish stories which, like the airship legend, explore "the relationship between the natural and the supernatural, between this and the other world, together with the ambiguities and relativities of time and space which were implicit in their interaction".
 These include the meeting of Bran in his ship with Manannán mac Lir in his flying chariot, when Manannán said that what is sea to humans is land to gods.
 Also the story of Máel Dúin flying his ship "like a cloud" over fields and forests.
 Flying ships or boats, emblematic of the Church, sailing towards heaven are a motif found on several medieval Irish carved crosses, some dating from as early as the 8th century.
 The trope of fouling and recovering an anchor in a monastery occurs also in a story referenced in a gloss on an early Irish hymn, "Ní car Brigit buadach bith"; in this story the anchor belongs to an ordinary seagoing ship and the monastery lies at the bottom of the Sea of Wight.
-John Carey believed this anecdote had been appropriated by the monks of Clonmacmoise and added to their version of the air ship legend.
+John Carey believed this anecdote had been appropriated by the monks of Clonmacnoise and added to their version of the airship legend.

 The Merkel incident

-During 1896 and 1897 there were many reports across the United States of mysterious airships, an invention then at an experimental stage of development, seen in the sky, some being vouched for by apparently reliable sources while others were clearly hoaxes.
+During 1896 and 1897, there were many reports across the United States of mysterious airships (then an invention then at an experimental stage of development) seen in the sky, some being vouched for by apparently reliable sources while others were clearly hoaxes.
 One account, printed in the Houston Post for 28 April 1897, told of churchgoers in Merkel, Texas returning home by night who came across a rope and anchor being dragged across country until it finally snagged on a railway line.
 The rope, they saw, was attached to an airship with lights shining from its windows.
 A man climbed down the rope, cut it below him, and was carried away with the airship.
 The anchor, concludes the report, can now be seen in the local blacksmith's shop.
 The whole report contains enough similarities to the various versions of the Clonmacnoise story to demonstrate a link, including the returning churchgoers and poor light conditions described by the Otia Imperialia (but not the Speculum Regale), and the display of the anchor and escape of the aeronaut described by the Speculum Regale (but not the Otia Imperialia).
 Altogether, the precise source of this story and the way in which it reached Texas are not obvious.